 Being polytheistic, the Romans were constantly adding (and subtracting!) deities from their divine lineup.
 The more places they conquered, the more gods and goddesses were added, many of them local deities that were ‘converted’ Roman.
 On Hadrian’s Wall, there was a little-known god called Antenociticus.
 Only a few mentions of him have been found, and he is only known at Hadrian’s Wall.
 Perhaps he was the god of the wall?
 More likely he was a local god incorporated into the Roman pantheon.

 There are many archaeological sites along the wall, some of which are currently active.
-The most famous fort is Vindolanda, which has been an active archaeological site for about 25 years, and takes hundreds of volunteers every year – and still, there is a waiting list!
+The most famous fort is Vindolanda, an active archaeological site for about 25 years, and takes hundreds of volunteers every year – and still, there is a waiting list.

 Today, Hadrian’s Wall is recognised as a UNESCO World Heritage Site – one of 19 in England.
-It is the largest Roman heritage site on the island, and one of the most popular.
-Like most wall sites, there are certain portions that gain many visitors while other sections remain little frequented.
+It is the largest Roman heritage site on the island and one of the most popular.
+Like most wall sites, certain portions gain many visitors while others remain little frequented.
 In recent years, there is now a path and cycleway allowing visitors multiple ways to explore Hadrian’s Wall.
 Learn more below.